SoftwareHeritage/swh-docs/docs/deposit/howto/deposit-code.rst

 Check its status
 ----------------

-Your deposit will go :doc:`through multiple steps </references/workflow>` before appearing in the archive, You can check the status of your deposit ang get its SWHID :
+Your deposit will go :doc:`through multiple steps </references/workflow>` before appearing in the archive, You can check the status of your deposit ang get its SWHID:

 .. tab-set::